-Before I had an answer, we have found our patient facing down nearly choking on his own puddle of blood.
-The sight of blood was nothing like the textbook pictures, nor was I as composed as I had imagined.
-As I palpated his radial pulse, my heart was beating so hard that I almost couldn’t distinguish my own heartbeat from his.
-“Responsive to painful stimuli, breathing, pulse present, external bleeding controlled,” I forced myself to calm down and formed my initial impression.
+Before I had an answer, we found our patient facing down choking on a small puddle of his own blood.
+The bloody scene was nothing like the textbook, nor was I as composed as I had pictured myself.
+As I palpated his radial pulse, my heart raced so hard that I was almost unable to distinguish my own heartbeat from his.
+“Responsive to painful stimuli, breathing, pulse present, external bleeding controlled,” I forced myself to keep calm and formed my initial impression.
 My partner held his c-spine immediately as we rolled him supine.
 “SpO2 86%, I’m giving him oxygen.”
-I unleashed my tightened vocal cord and informed the crew.
+My stressed vocal cord started to loosen up as I updated the crew.

-“Come on stay with me.”
-I urged him while putting on a non-rebreather mask.
-Although he wasn’t conscious, I felt an indescribable relief when his SpO2 creeped up to 95%, as if his body listened to me.
-However, the severity of his condition deemed any moment of ease a risk to his life that I couldn’t afford.
-He has shown unequal chest rise, laterally diminished lung sounds and abdominal distension - signs of pneumothorax.
-Closely watching his vital signs, I realized I didn’t want to be a glamorous hero, but a loyal guardian protecting a fragile life.
-The fear of losing him did not terminate with our handoff to the paramedics.
+“Come on, stay with me!”
+I urged the patient while putting a non-rebreather mask on him.
+His SpO2 creeped back up to 95% as if his unconscious body was listening to me.
+It gave me a moment of relief, but the severity of his condition made it a short lived one.
+He was showing unequal chest rise, laterally diminished lung sounds and abdominal distension – all the signs of pneumothorax.
+As I worried over these signs, it occurred to me that this job was not about the glamor of a heroic rescue, but about saving the fragile life of a fellow human being.
+The fear of losing him stayed with me after the handoff to the paramedics.
 Back in the squad room, I stayed up until our medical director assured us that the patient had been stabilized and transferred to the ICU.

-7am.
-Walking home at as the sun rose, I couldn’t stop thinking about my goals.
-From Doudou to my first trauma patient, I realized the only thing I’ve wanted to do is to understand the agony of disease, to protect their lives and offer them relief.
-In another word, to be their physician.
-But this great responsibility to care for others underlies not only the appeal of medicine, but also its challenge.
-Being a physician means meeting people from all walks of life.
-Sometimes they can’t see, sometimes they can’t speak, sometimes they aren’t even aware of what is happening.
-Can I relive the life of others to understand them?
-No. Not even four years of medical school will give me that.
-But I believe with an attentive attitude to ask the right questions, synthesize available information, identify common goals and empathize through moral imagination, I will be able to make meaningful connections and fulfill my duty.
-I’m grateful for the opportunity to connect with the world through my service as a future physician, and it is this aspiration that keeps motivating me to explore my potentials on the path to medicine.
+7:00 am.
+Walking home in the first light of dawn, I could not help thinking about my purpose of life.
+From Doudou to my first trauma patient, it has become ever clearer that medicine would be the center piece of my future.
+It makes me sad that some diseases do not have cures and many patients never recover.
+I feel their agony in my heart; I long for their eventual return to health; and I want to play a role their healing process.
+Becoming a physician is the means toward this end.
+It entitles me to the power to render help.

+The great responsibility to care for others underscores not only the appeal of medicine, but also its challenges.
+I have met patients who cannot see, cannot speak, or is not conscious.
+Practicing medicine is never just about medicine.
+Physicians are the greatest communicators and detectives.
+They have to find clues in numbers, charts, and fleeting signs.
+Not even four years of medical school will adequately prepare them for the job.
+After a long night of gratifying work, I emerged in the rising sun with a renewed confidence that I am both mentally and physically ready to embark on the journey.